Meko27/enklar_website/src/content/homepage/_index.md

       link: "https://github.com/zeon-studio/nextplate"

   - title: "The Top Reasons to Choose Next for Your Next Project"
     image: "/images/service-3.png"
     content: "With Next, you can build modern and content-focused websites without sacrificing performance or ease of use."
     bulletpoints:
+      - "Instantly load static sites for better user experience and SEO."
+      - "Intuitive syntax and support for popular frameworks make learning and using Next a breeze."
+      - "Use any front-end library or framework, or build custom components, for any project size."
+      - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
+    button:
+      enable: false
+      label: ""
+      link: ""

+  - title: "Tstetstte"
+    image: "/images/service-3.png"
+    content: "With Next, you can build modern and content-focused websites without sacrificing performance or ease of use."
+    bulletpoints: